Choose a German Shepherd Pup for Children in the Family

 - Patient demeanor: tolerant as the day is long, a well-socialized GSD is perfect for children.
 Whether it’s playtime, nap time, or reading time, a GSD will enjoy spending time with the ones s/he loves.

 - High endurance for playtime: with a muscular body it’s clear that a GSD has good endurance.
-This attribute works well with children, as they can also go all day long.
+This attribute works well with children, as they also have high stores of energy all day long.

 - Keen intelligence for learning: one of the most outstanding things about a GSD is their ability to learn new things.
 So, when paired with a child, a well-bred, well-socialized GSD will adapt to playing gently.
-A quality trait for families with young children.
+This is a necessary trait for families with young children.